winteryoung/yanwte/README.md

 # Where Does It Come From?

 Yanwte came out of the need from the inside of Alibaba inc., the trading department.
-It's online trading systems are using the framework called tradespi, which is the predecestor of Yanwte.
+It's online trading systems are using the framework called tradespi, which is the predecessor of Yanwte.
 3 years since the inception of tradespi, I felt it's time to rewrite it and open-source it to the community, so that we can share a mature thought of how to extend a complex program to everyone.

 After open-sourced our trading systems inside the corporation, the systems could deliver 60+ bug fixes/features a week.
 The biggest system of them, could deliver 20+ bug fixes/features per week.